A Coach’s Guide to Type 1 Diabetes

-The unpredictability of Type 1 could affect your athlete’s performance on and off the field.
-Without calling your athlete out of a group, have a conversation about how they are going to control their levels and keep track of how they are feeling beforehand.
-Allow them to take water breaks and quick opportunities to test levels when needed.
-Have a solid understanding of the symptoms of hypoglycemia and hyperglycemia so that are you aware if you need to intervene.
+The unpredictability of type 1 could affect your athlete’s performance on and off the field.
+Without calling your athlete out of a group, have a conversation about how they are going to control their blood sugar levels and keep track of how they are feeling beforehand.
+Allow them to take water breaks and quick opportunities to test blood sugar levels when needed.
+Have a solid understanding of the symptoms of hypoglycemia and hyperglycemia so that you are aware if you need to intervene.

 “Low Blood Sugar: Hypoglycemia.”
 Healthline.

 See the rest of our customized guides here.